openvinotoolkit/openvino/inference-engine/README.md

 You can use the following additional build options:

-- Internal JIT GEMM implementation is used by default.
+- The default build uses an internal JIT GEMM implementation.

-- To switch to OpenBLAS\* implementation, use the `GEMM=OPENBLAS` option and `BLAS_INCLUDE_DIRS` and `BLAS_LIBRARIES` CMake options to specify path to the OpenBLAS headers and library.
-For example use the following options on CentOS\*:
+- To switch to an OpenBLAS\* implementation, use the `GEMM=OPENBLAS` option with `BLAS_INCLUDE_DIRS` and `BLAS_LIBRARIES` CMake options to specify a path to the OpenBLAS headers and library.
+For example, the following options on CentOS\*:
   `-DGEMM=OPENBLAS -DBLAS_INCLUDE_DIRS=/usr/include/openblas -DBLAS_LIBRARIES=/usr/lib64/libopenblas.so.0`.

 - To switch to the optimized MKL-ML\* GEMM implementation, use `-DGEMM=MKL` and `-DMKLROOT=<path_to_MKL>` CMake options to specify a path to unpacked MKL-ML with the `include` and `lib` folders.
-MKL-ML\* package can be downloaded from the [MKL-DNN repository].
+MKL-ML\* package can be downloaded from the Intel&reg; [MKL-DNN repository].

 - Threading Building Blocks (TBB) is used by default.
 To build the Inference Engine with OpenMP\* threading, set the `-DTHREADING=OMP` option.